pforret/blog.splashing/_topic/music/viola.md

 ---
 # viola

-The viola  is a string instrument that is bowed, plucked, or played with varying techniques.
+The viola  is a string instrument that is usually bowed.
 Slightly larger than a violin, it has a lower and deeper sound.
 Since the 18th century, it has been the middle or alto voice of the violin family, between the  violin  and the cello .
 The strings from low to high are typically tuned to C3, G3, D4, and A4.

 ## Unsplash photos